HeRAMS-WHO/herams-i18n/docs/index.rst

 Access your workspace
 ---------------------
 HeRAMS uses so-called **workspaces** to manage access permissions to the underlying data.
-A workspace may include all health facilities of a geographical region, health facilities managed by a specific partner or any other logical category.
+A workspace may include all health facilities of a geographical region, health facilities managed by a specific partner or any other logical entity.
 Each workspace has a dedicated focal point, the *Workspace owner*, who is responsible for updating and maintaining health facility records of their workspace.
 *Workspace owners* may invite additional users to contribute to their data.
 For more information on how to grant users access to a workspace please view the `user management`_ section.